golery/golery-editor/example/README.md

-An example of how to use golery-editor
+An example of how to use golery-editor.
+This is for integration demo only.
+For dev, use main/src/sandbox (ref. main/src/sandbox/README.md)

 # USE LOCAL DEV VERSION OF GOLERY-EDITOR
 **/main:**